 $\mathcal{A}(x_{i})$ and $\mathcal{P}(x_{i})$ represent the amplitude spectrum and phase spectrum of the image patch $x_{i}$, respectively:

-where $\mathcal{R}(x_{i})$ and $\mathcal{I}(x_{i})$ denote the real and imaginary part of $\mathcal{T}(x_{i})$, respectively.
-For RGB face image patches, we need to calculate the Fourier Transform of each channel independently to obtain the final amplitude spectrum and phase spectrum.
+where $\mathcal{R}(x_{i})$ and $\mathcal{I}(x_{i})$ denote the real and imaginary parts of $\mathcal{T}(x_{i})$, respectively.
+For RGB face image patches, we need to calculate the Fourier transform of each channel independently to obtain the final amplitude spectrum and phase spectrum.

-To effectively construct diverse images without destroying the fidelity and structural information of face identity, we employ a Mixup-like mechanism to linearly mix the amplitude spectrum of dominant patch $x_{i}$ and random patch $x^{r}_{i'}$:
+To effectively construct diverse images without destroying the fidelity and structural information of face identity, we employ a mix-up mechanism to linearly mix the amplitude spectrum of dominant patch $x_{i}$ and random patch $x^{r}_{i'}$:

-where $\lambda \sim U(0,\alpha)$, $U(0,\alpha)$ is a uniform distribution on $\left [ 0,\alpha\right ]$, $x^{r}_{i'}$ is a random patches of a random training sample $x^{r}$, and $\alpha$ is a hyper-parameter used to control the intensity of amplitude information mixing.
-We then combine the mixed amplitude spectrum with the original phase spectrum to reconstruct a new Fourier representation:
+where $\lambda \sim U(0,\alpha)$, $U(0,\alpha)$ is a uniform distribution on $\left [ 0,\alpha\right ]$, $x^{r}_{i'}$ is a random patch of a random training sample $x^{r}$, and $\alpha$ is a hyper-parameter used to control the intensity of amplitude information mixing.
+We then combine the mixed-amplitude spectrum with the original phase spectrum to reconstruct a new Fourier representation: